-We have compiled a list of key points that first time buyers should be considering when they make the choice to purchase a home of their own:
+We have compiled a list of key points that first time buyers should be considering when they make the choice to purchase a home of their own.

-Why is this property on the market?
+Why is the property on the market?

 Is it taking a long time to sell?

 There can be many factors that influence the time it takes for a property to be sold, and just because a property has been on the market for a long time doesn’t always mean there is something wrong with it.
 On average, a property takes between 60 and 70 days from when it is put up for sale to when a buyer is secured – but this number tends to fluctuate year on year.
-If a property has been on the market for 6 months or more it is likely that you can put in a lower offer and it will be considered.
+If a property has been on the market for 6 months or more, it is likely that you can put in a lower offer and it will be considered.
 It is smart to ask if there have been previous offers on the property.

 What’s the parking situation?